bryanbraun/anchorjs/README.md

 ![AnchorJS logo](http://bryanbraun.com/sites/default/files/anchorjs_logo.png)

-A tiny JavaScript utility for adding deep anchor links ([like these](http://ux.stackexchange.com/questions/36304/use-of-mouse-over-paragraph-marker-in-headlines-for-permalink)) to existing page content.
+A JavaScript utility for adding deep anchor links ([like these](http://ux.stackexchange.com/questions/36304/use-of-mouse-over-paragraph-marker-in-headlines-for-permalink)) to existing page content, with one line of code.

+Deep links are most useful for linking to specific places in online books and documentation.

 ![Anchoring links](http://bryanbraun.com/sites/default/files/anchoring-links_0.png)

-By default, AnchorJS displays a link icon appended to an element which is made visible on hover.
+The links are highly customizable, but by default AnchorJS displays a link icon appended to an element which is made visible on hover.

 **[See the demo for an example](http://bryanbraun.github.io/anchorjs/).**

-Deep links are useful for linking to specific places in online books and documentation (like, for example, this README file when rendered on the Github project page--hover over headings to see what I mean).

 ## Installation